Martial law in the United States: The Great Chicago Fire (1871)

 In response to the Great Chicago Fire of 1871, Chicago mayor Roswell B. Mason declared a state of martial law and placed General Philip Sheridan in charge of the city on October 9, 1871.
 After the fire was extinguished, there were no widespread disturbances and martial law was lifted within a few days.

+Seattle Riot of 1886

+Following the Chinese Exclusion Act in 1882, the Seattle riot of 1886 attempted to expel every Chinese person from the city.
+The previous November, white men raided Chinatown and forced the residents to a train station.
+The secretary of war had dispatched troops (many of which joined in the anti-Chinese activities), but by February the troops had left.
+This time, the white rioters forced the Chinese residents to pack and wait for a steamship, but when at least 300 of them could not afford the tickets, the mob kept them trapped on the docks.
+President Grover Cleveland declared martial law within the city and sent federal troops to stop the violence.

 Coeur d'Alene, Idaho (1892)

 In 1892, in Coeur d'Alene, Idaho, striking mineworkers blew up a mill and shot at strike-breaking workers.
 The explosion leveled a four-story building and killed one person.
 The governor declared martial law.
 At the same time, a request was made for federal troops to back guardsmen.
 Over 600 people were arrested.
 The list was whittled down to two dozen ringleaders who were tried in the military court.
 While in prison, the mine workers formed a new union, the Western Federation of Miners.

+Galveston Hurricane of 1900

+The Galveston Hurricane of 1900 was the deadliest natural disaster in United States history.
+In the aftermath, Mayor Walter C. Jones declared martial law to facilitate recovery efforts and prevent looting.
+When not enough volunteers were found to clear the dead bodies, about 50 African Americans were forced at gunpoint to load corpses onto barges who were tasked with dumping bodies into the ocean.
+In the end, 43 African Americans were convicted by court martial and executed.

 San Francisco earthquake of 1906

 Following the earthquake of 1906, the federal troops stationed in the Presidio were pressed into martial law service.
 They were posted throughout the city, and all dynamite was confiscated.
 The dynamite was used to destroy buildings in the path of fires to prevent the fires from spreading.